TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/IsaacJennings-Signoff-MasterControl.md

 <img src = https://github.com/lchapman42/Control-Sensing-Wireless-Charging-Robot/blob/IsaacJennings-Signoff-MasterControl/Documentation/Images/Master_Control_Pinout.png?raw=true"alt="Grove Bus">
 </p>

-The Master Control subsytem will facilitate navigation and control of the other
+The Master Control subsystem will facilitate navigation and control of the other
 	subsystems to direct the robot around the board.
 The system will receive inputs from the start button, sensing microcontroller, and other peripherals designed by future teams, and it will output instructions to the motor Control